List of Scrapped Princess characters: Pacifica Casull

 Pacifica Casull (パシフィカ・カスール, Pashifika Kasūru), also referred to as the Scrapped Princess.
 According to a prophecy from the Church of Mauser, she is cursed to destroy the world of Providence on her sixteenth birthday.
 Her parents worried about her power, so she was abandoned by them when she was an infant.
 She was later adopted and raised by the Casull family.
 Her adoptive siblings, Shannon and Raquel Casull, act as her bodyguards throughout their adventure.
-Blonde-haired and blue-eyed, she is a sweet and cheerful girl with a healthy appetite, but she wonders how so much suffering can come from her existence and blames herself for it.
+Blonde-haired and blue-eyed, she is a sweet and cheerful girl with an unhealthy appetite, but she wonders how so much suffering can come from her existence and blames herself for it.

 According to the prophecy, on the day of her sixteenth birthday, her power to destroy Providence would have reached its zenith and the spell within her would activate.
 To prevent this, Pacifica is stabbed and killed by her biological twin brother, Forsyth, the crown prince.
 After her death, Pacifica meets Celia Mauser.
 Pacifica is a physical recreation of Celia.
 Celia is a seer who was a vital component in the fight against the aliens during the Genesis Wars.
-5000 years ago, as humans were losing the war with the aliens and were going to be sealed, Browning and the other remaining humans came up with a plan to break free of the sealed world by specifically calculating and scattering DNA to prepare the Providence Breaker – who would be able to resist the mind control of the Peacemakers and destroy the very foundations of the system sealing in the humans to free mankind.
-This Providence Breaker is revealed to be Pacifica.
+10,000 years ago, as humans were losing the war with the aliens and were going to be sealed, Browning and the other remaining humans came up with a plan to break free of the sealed world by specifically calculating and scattering DNA to prepare the Providence Breaker – who would be able to resist the mind control of the Peacemakers and destroy the very foundations of the system sealing in the humans to free mankind.
+This Providence Breaker is revealed to be Pacifica and her family.

 Despite dying before the power could reach its peak, Pacifica was strong enough so that the destruction of Providence was still possible.
 After learning why Providence was created, Celia gives Pacifica the choice to determine humanity's future.
 Even though Pacifica is sympathetic to having a protected, ideal world to live in, she chooses instead to let humans make their own choices, and as a result of this decision, Celia disappears and Providence is destroyed, freeing mankind once and for all.
-After everything is over and done with and the world is finally safe, Pacifica's life is restored and she returns to her family farm with Shannon, Raquel, and Zefiris.
+After everything is over and the world is finally safe, Pacifica's life is restored and she returns to her family farm with Shannon, Raquel, and Zefiris.

-Pacifica has two notable love interests in the story, including Fulle and Leopold.
+Pacifica has many love interests, but the two notable ones in the story are Full and Leopold.